BitcoinDesign/Guide/guide/payments/receive.md

 </div>

 {% include tip/tip.html %}
-Since there are multiple types of addresses, there are some compatbiltiy issues between them that can disrupt a payment flow.
-Read more about [address compatbiltiy](#address-compatibility).
+Since there are multiple types of addresses, there are some compatibility issues between them that can disrupt a payment flow.
+Read more about [address compatibility](#address-compatibility).
 {% include tip/close.html %}

-As time passes, it becomes more difficult to recall the details of transactions.
-When transacting in Bitcoin, there is no requirement for senders and receivers to even identify themselves, so both sides may end up having a transaction history with only amounts, random-looking text (addresses), and the date it was included in a block to reference when trying to understand where some funds came from.

-Let's look at our options when receivers want to share other details with the sender, or store them with the payment request for their own record keeping.

-## Creating a payment request
-Oftentimes, to complete a payment, the sender may need to know the specific amount to be sent.
-On the receiver’s side, they may want to keep some notes about who sent the bitcoin to help them manage their funds in the future and understand their past transaction activity.
+The receiver may want to request a specific amount from the sender, or save additional information for their own record.
+This will require extra steps and information when generating the payment request, which can then be shared with the sender as a payment link.

 The following are the primary properties of a payment request: